Ensemble learning of pathology foundation models for precision oncology: RESULTS

-Besides, we evaluated the performance of ELF for the detection of whole-genome doubling\cite{taylor2018genomic}, an early oncogenic event with prognostic and therapeutic implications as well as driver of chromosomal instability\cite{quinton2021whole,lambuta2023whole} (\textbf{\cref{fig:figure3}d} the right panels).
-ELF achieved superior AUC of 0.845 ± 0.010 (all \textit{P} < 0.001), compared with 0.822 ± 0.010 (TITAN), 0.806 ± 0.011 (CHIEF) and 0.815 ± 0.010 (Prov-GigaPath).
-The ablation study investigated the performance of integrations of diverse foundation models and the ensemble strategy on the largest pan-cancer regression/classification tasks, encouraging the effectiveness of the ensemble strategy (\textbf{Extended Data \cref{ext-fig:ext-fig7}}).
-Finally, we evaluated the performance of ELF for the prediction of tumor mutational burden (TMB), a clinically actionable biomarker with predictive and therapeutic implications as well as an FDA-recognized determinant of immunotherapy response\cite{yarchoan2017tumor,marcus2021fda} (\textbf{Extended Data \cref{ext-fig:ext-fig10}}).
-The results showed that ELF can predict TMB status accurately with an AUC > 0.86.
-And, ELF achieved the best PPV of 0.266 at NPV > 0.95 than others, highlighting its potential clinical utility.
-These results demonstrate ELF’s enhanced capability to capture chromosomal instability–related histomorphological patterns.
+We also evaluated ELF for the detection of whole-genome doubling\cite{taylor2018genomic}, an early oncogenic event with prognostic and therapeutic implications as well as a driver of chromosomal instability\cite{quinton2021whole,lambuta2023whole} (Figure~3\textbf{D}, right panels).
+ELF achieved an AUC of 0.845 \(\pm\) 0.010 (all \emph{P}\(<\)0.001), compared with 0.822 \(\pm\) 0.010 (TITAN), 0.806 \(\pm\) 0.011 (CHIEF) and 0.815 \(\pm\) 0.010 (Prov-GigaPath).
+Ablation studies on the largest pan-cancer regression and classification tasks confirmed the effectiveness of integrating diverse foundation models and using the ensemble strategy (Figure S6).
+Finally, we evaluated the performance of ELF for the prediction of tumor mutational burden (TMB), a clinically actionable biomarker with predictive and therapeutic implications as well as an FDA-recognized determinant of immunotherapy response\cite{yarchoan2017tumor,marcus2021fda} (Figure S7).
+The results showed that ELF predicted TMB status accurately with an AUC \(>\) 0.86.
+Moreover, ELF achieved the highest PPV (0.266) among the evaluated models at NPV\(>\)0.95, highlighting its potential clinical utility.
+These results demonstrated ELF's enhanced capability to capture chromosomal instability--related histomorphological patterns.

-\heading{Anticancer therapy response prediction}
+\subsection{Anticancer therapy response prediction}

-Accurate prediction of therapy response is crucial for personalized treatment but remains an unmet need due to inherent complexity and challenges \cite{passaro2024cancer,hoang2024deep}.
-To address this, we investigated ELF’s ability to predict patient response across multiple anticancer therapy settings, including both chemotherapy-based and targeted treatments, spanning four cancer types and nine cohorts with a total of 810 patients.
-These datasets represent diverse treatment regimens and contexts, including platinum-based chemotherapy, trastuzumab- and bevacizumab-based targeted therapy, and Bacillus Calmette–Guérin (BCG)-based therapy in neoadjuvant, adjuvant, and advanced settings.
+Accurate prediction of therapy response is crucial for personalized treatment but remains an unmet need due to inherent complexity and challenges\cite{passaro2024cancer,hoang2024deep}.
+To address this, we investigated ELF's ability to predict patient response across multiple anticancer therapy settings, including both chemotherapy-based and targeted treatments, spanning two cancer types and eight cohorts with a total of 679 patients.
+These datasets represent diverse treatment regimens and contexts, including platinum-based chemotherapy and trastuzumab- and bevacizumab-based targeted therapy in neoadjuvant, adjuvant, and advanced settings.